snu-dbs/m2bench/Datasets/Generator/README.md

 #### Caution:  Do not forget to extract the downloaded files before usage.
 - Make sure the dataset directory names does not contain characters such as : "()".
 Rename the folders if needed.
 - Keep in mind that arg1, arg4 are directory paths and arg2, arg3 are file paths.*
 - We provide 'ICD9CM_SNOMED_MAP_1TO1_202012.txt' file for table data generation.
-Make sure the file is located in the same directory where you execute main.py.
+Make sure the file is located in the same directory where you run "main.py."